 Here I will share my insider tips on all of the Madeira food and drinks you need to try whilst on this fabulous island, as advised to us by the locals themselves.
-And to wrap up the blog post I have included a couple of noteworthy venues which I recommend you visit whilst in Funchal.
+And, if you are looking for food related events in Madeira, check out what there is on offer with Eatwith.
+Finally, to wrap up the blog post I have included a couple of noteworthy venues which I recommend you visit whilst in Funchal.

 MUST TRY MADEIRA FOOD